ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/monetization/index.md

 ## Adding ads to your page

 In non-AMP pages (traditional HTML), if you want to display ads on your page, you'd include a snippet of JavaScript to serve ads from your ad network.
 For performance and security reasons, you cannot include third-party JavaScript in AMP pages.
-So, to display ads in AMP, you need to add the custom [`<amp-ad>`](/docs/reference/components/amp-ad.html) component to your AMP page.
+So, to display ads in AMP, you need to add the custom [`amp-ad`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-ad.md', locale=doc.locale).url.path}}) component to your AMP page.

 [tip type="tip"]
 **TIP –** See [AMP By Example for a live demo](https://ampbyexample.com/components/amp-ad/) that demonstrates adding an amp-ad tag to an AMP page.